meshery/meshery.io/README.md

-## Add your patterns to the catalog.
+## Add your content to the cloud native catalog.

-To add your patterns to the Cloud Native Catalog -
+To add your content to the Cloud Native Catalog -
-1. Create a new file in the catalog collection, under the respective pattern-type.
+1. Create a new file in the catalog collection, under the respective type.
 1. Follow the template in the <a href="https://github.com/meshery/meshery.io/blob/master/collections/_catalog/_defaults.md">_defaults.md</a> and fill out the details.
 1. Add your pattern file to the <a href="https://github.com/meshery/meshery.io/tree/master/catalog">catalog</a> folder so that others can download the file.
 1. That's it!
 You're good to go.
 Create a PR for your change and sit tight till a maintainer gets a chance to review it.